Kosova e Re lignite power plant, Kosovo

-Plans to build a new coal plant close to the capital, Prishtina, have been around for over a decade, starting out as a planned 2000 MW facility that would turn the country into the leading energy exporter for the Balkans.
-Yet, lack of investors, lack of demand, and resistance to a massive lignite project have gradually diminished ambitions.
+In fact, the plans started out as a planned 2000 MW facility which, it was hoped, would turn the country into a leading energy exporter for the Balkans.
+Yet, lack of investors, lack of demand, and resistance to a massive lignite project gradually diminished ambitions.

 In December 2017, the Kosovo government signed a series of contracts with UK-registered ContourGlobal for a 20-year concession to build and operate a plant with a net capacity of around 450 MW.

 Yet just as the project seemed to be taking a significant step forward, its long-time backer, the World Bank, was getting cold feet.
 In October 2018, the Bank’s President Kim ended years of speculation by confirming that the Bank had dropped the project because its assessment had shown that it was no longer the least-cost option for Kosovo.
 Around a month later, the EBRD also confirmed it would not support the project.

 ContourGlobal’s CEO put on a brave face and claimed that financing was expected from the US Overseas Private Investment Corporation (OPIC) – now renamed as the U.S. International Development Finance Corporation (DFC) – and various export credit agencies.
-However, as of January 2020, no financing has been approved for the project.
+However, financing was never approved for the project.

 Illegal power purchase agreement and massive costs for consumers and the State

-The power purchase contract is almost certainly illegal under the Energy Community Treaty because it results in the transfer of almost all risks from the investor to the State.
+The power purchase contract was almost certainly illegal under the Energy Community Treaty because it would have resulted in the transfer of almost all risks from the investor to the State.